 Our Timeline May 2017

 An Evening Learning about Prostate Health and Medical Detection Dogs.
-Come along to Barn Meadow Community Hall on 8th May 2017 at 6.30pm to hear from Mr Neil Haldar, Consultant Urologist.
+Mr Neil Haldar, Consultant Urologist.

 Dr Carter gave a presentation on Dementia.
 Please Click here for a copy of her presentation.